JoNoCraft-3/NTR-Bridge-ESP-Devices/README.md

 ## Installation using GUI Method

+Plug your Board into your computer.
+You may need a USB Serial Bridge, because not every ESP has an built in Bridge.
+I do not integrate the use of the Bridge here.

 Clone/download this repository, and run the Pythonscript `esp_install.py`:
 - Windows: Open a terminal as Administrator and type `python esp_install.py`, and press *`ENTER`*
 - Linux: Open a terminal and type `python3 esp_install.py`, then press *`ENTER`*